MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 ### Prefer nulls to magic values/numbers

 Magic number variables are variables that have specific values that represent a state.
-The first time I was introduced to this concept was back in my vb6 days.
+The first time I was introduced to this concept was back in my Visual Basic Six (vb6) days.

-Occaisonally we would use magic numbers to represent a specific state.
-For example, it was not uncommon for me to set the variable age a value of -1 if I wanted to represent age not having been set yet.
+In my vb6 days it was not uncommon for me to use magic numbers to represent a specific state.
+For example, if I had a variable age and I wanted to represent it as 'unset' I would give 'age' a value of -1.

 I would advise to avoid this practice in languages where you have the option to choose null.